 This call was made during an aggressive interaction between a White-throated and Song Sparrow, where the Song Sparrow was the aggressor (identity of calling bird unknown,Jan, PA).

-Song Sparrow chitter call, a soliciting call made by females in spring (Apr, PA).
+Song Sparrow, portion of chitter call, a soliciting call made by females in spring (Apr, PA).

 Chipping Sparrow calls while mating, a rapid series of chips at 8 and 21s (May, DE).

 Twittering by a pair of Field Sparrows (May, DE).

 Eastern Towhee female whinny call, described as a precopulatory call during nest-building by BNA.
 This was a bird foraging under vegetation with a male perched nearby (Apr, PA).

 Chips and trills (calls above 6kHz) by male Field Sparrow before dawn (May, DE).